 Hawthorne in Salem

 The history of Hawthorne’s birthplace, Salem, Massachusetts, runs a deep current through Hawthorne’s life and works.
+Nathaniel Hathorne to an old Massachusetts family, Hawthorne later changed the spelling of his name to “Hawthorne” to distance himself from his ancestors, particularly John Hathorne, one of the judges who oversaw the Salem witch trials.
 After moving away from Salem in his boyhood, Hawthorne returned to serve as Surveyor for the District of Salem and Beverly and Inspector of the Revenue for the Port of Salem in 1846, a job that’s immortalized in “The Custom House”, the preface to The Scarlet Letter.
 The Salem home of Hawthorne’s cousin, Susanna Ingersoll, the Turner-Ingersoll Mansion, inspired the setting of The House of Seven Gables.
 Hawthorne’s life and works are celebrated throughout Salem by museums like The House of Seven Gables, the Peabody Essex Muesum, and the Salem Maritime National Historic Site.
 The Hawthorne in Salem website is an invaluable resource for information regarding Hawthorne and his family and literary connection with Salem.

 Hawthorne in Concord